ThibaultFeugere/HA-Web-Cluster/README.md

   https://www.virtualbox.org/manual/ch06.html#network_hostonly
 ```

 On y apprend : `On Linux, Mac OS X and Solaris Oracle VM VirtualBox will only allow IP addresses in 192.168.56.0/21 range to be assigned to host-only adapters.
 For IPv6 only link-local addresses are allowed.
-If other ranges are desired, they can be enabled by creating /etc/vbox/networks.conf and specifying allowed ranges there.
-For example, to allow 10.0.0.0/8 and 192.168.0.0/16 IPv4 ranges as well as 2001::/64 range put the following lines into /etc/vbox/networks.conf`.
+If other ranges are desired, they can be enabled by creating /etc/vbox/networks.conf and specifying allowed ranges there.`.

 Cela nous concerne puisque nous sommes sur MacOs, nous avons donc créé le fichier `/etc/vbox/networks.conf` et ajouté cette ligne :